ryanzam/cloudsync-solution/README.md

 - **Scalable**: Handles terabytes of data with minimal latency.

 ## Features

-- **Unified Dashboard**: A single interface to monitor and manage all synced data.
 - **Automated Backups**: Schedule recurring syncs with granular control.
 - **Conflict Resolution**: Intelligent algorithms to merge or prioritize changes.
-- **API Integration**: RESTful APIs for custom integrations and automation.
 - **Mobile-Responsive UI**: Access your sync status on any device.
 - **Extensible Plugins**: Easily add support for new cloud providers or data types.